cdragun/python-progs/README.md

 # scripts
-General purpose command line scripts
+Some useful command line scripts

 * _cal.py_        - enhanced version of the unix cal program
 * _seqren.py_     - rename files with a given prefix and sequential number